 Ebola virus disease as “one of the world’s most virulent diseases” and it is also known as Ebola hemorrhagic fever in the past.
-EVD outbreak have shown to have a very high fat fatality rate ranging from 50-90% with the reported occurrence primarily seen near the tropical rainforest of remote village in Central & West Africa.
+EVD outbreak has shown to have a very high-fat fatality rate ranging from 50-90% with the reported occurrence primarily seen near the tropical rainforest of the remote village in Central & West Africa.

 Group : Group V(-)ssRNA

 Family : Filoviridae